How Long Does It Take To Become a Real Estate Agent?

 Your State’s Process and Processing Times

 Additionally, some states have a more efficient order of operations.
-If your state lets you submit your application before you start the coursework, your bureaucratic wait will be concurrent with your education.
-That saves time.
-In other states, you submit your application after you’ve completed your coursework and passed your exam, which leaves you to twiddle your thumbs while your application is processed.
+If your state lets you submit your application before starting coursework, your bureaucratic wait is concurrent with your education, saving time.
+In contrast, in other states, you submit after completing coursework and passing exams, leaving you to wait while the application is processed.

 Your Background Check